 The Academy of Nutrition and Dietetics offers scholarships to encourage eligible students to enter the field of dietetics.
-Student members of the A.N.D., may apply for scholarships.
-Scholarships are also available for students participating in dietetic internships and graduate studies.
-The School of Human Environmental Sciences (HES) and the Department of DHN offer several scholarships to support student education and professional travel.
-A student can contact A.N.D.'s Education and Accreditation Team (800/877-1600, ext.
-5400 or education@eatright.org) for A.N.D. scholarship information.
+Student members of the Academy, may apply for scholarships.
+Scholarships are also available for students participating in supervised practice programs and graduate studies.
+The Martin-Gatton College of Agriculture, Food and Environment, and DHN offer several scholarships to support student education and professional travel.
+A student can contact the Academy Foundation (scholarship@eatright.org) for Academy Foundation scholarship information.
 At UK, visit this website here.
 In the Department of DHN, contact the Department Chair at 859-257-3800.
 Information pertaining to financial aid can be obtained from Office of Student Financial Aid and Scholarships.